fish-shell/fish-shell/doc_src/cmds/fish_config.rst

 Without arguments or with the ``browse`` command it starts the web-based configuration interface.
 The web interface allows you to view your functions, variables and history, and to make changes to your prompt and color configuration.
 It starts a local web server and opens a browser window.
 When you are finished, close the browser window and press the Enter key to terminate the configuration session.

 If the ``BROWSER`` environment variable is set, it will be used as the name of the web browser to open instead of the system default.
+Note that if you use a snap or flatpak packaged browser, you might be unable to browse to the ``/tmp/...`` that is created.
+In that case, you can use ``curl`` to get the HTTP link instead, e.g. ``curl file:///tmp/web_configdeadbeef.html``.
+In the output from that command there is a ``<a href=[...]>`` link.
+Paste this link into your browser and you will be able to use the configurator.

 With the ``prompt`` command ``fish_config`` can be used to view and choose a prompt from fish's sample prompts inside the terminal directly.